proctorlabs/templar/README.md

-# templar
+# Templar: The configuration file templating framework for Rust

-Templating framework for Serde
+Templating framework for configurations.